 Rather, it would help if you had a somewhat blunt opinion.
 A student can give you the real pros and cons of going to their medical school.

-Plus, you can ask more specific questions about the school, its curriculum, and anything else you’re curious about.
+You can also ask more specific questions about the school, its curriculum, and anything else you’re curious about.

 2. Location

 Location is a hard one to swallow.
-Many students applying for medical school think they won’t care about the location once they get into their dream school.
+Many students applying for medical school think they won’t care about the location once they enter their dream school.
 Unfortunately, that’s not how it works.

-You truly need to consider whether you have a support system near the school you’re considering.
-Plus, it would help if you thought about things like the weather.
+You must consider whether you have a support system near the school you’re considering.
+Also, it would help if you considered things like the weather.

-Be honest with yourself about what kind of heat or cold you can be comfortable in.
-And, don’t think that you’re magically going to be able to do everything yourself once you start medical school.
+Be honest about what heat or cold you can be comfortable in.
+And don’t think that you’ll magically be able to do everything yourself once you start medical school.
 You need some support system to get you through.

 3. Passing Scores

-Now, it’s time to cover the more logistical choice when looking at choosing medical schools.
+It’s time to cover the more logistical choices when choosing medical schools.

 First, you need to consider how many of their students pass the boards on their first try.
 If a school has a high passing rate, you can rest assured that you should be in great hands if you attend their program.
 However, a low score could be a red flag.

-No matter how great a studier you may think you are, it would help if you didn’t automatically think that you can pass the boards no matter what school you go to.
+No matter how great a student you may think you are, it would help if you didn’t automatically believe that you can pass the boards no matter your school.
 It would help if you looked at the school’s teaching and how that resonates with your learning style.

 4. Residency Match